yashhdubey03/budget-monitoring-variance-analysis-powerbi/README.md

 ### Final Note

-This project emphasizes **financial interpretation supported by numbers**, not just visual presentation.
-Every metric and visual was selected to answer a specific question about performance, efficiency, and risk.
+This project is designed to demonstrate a structured approach to financial analysis using real, comparable data.
+Each metric and visual has been intentionally selected to support clear evaluation of income performance, expense behavior, and alignment with budget expectations across projects and time periods.
+The emphasis is on translating numerical differences into meaningful insights that support monitoring, comparison, and more informed financial planning decisions rather than simply presenting aggregated figures.